pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1015 Quorum

+Today I was learning about the Quorum, this is the minum number of votes that a dsitribute transaction can be considered true, I do a basic implementation with Java, and I was reading the PDF document that wrote Dale Skee about this topic in 1982, tomorrow I leanr more about this.

 ##### Day 1014 Rate API Limits

 I have problems with an external API, I need to call this API very fast but your limits don't permit this, I think in two posible solutions apply delay or make the HTTP request more slow.